lumina-gov/laws/in_force/constitution/government.md

 4. Acts may establish ministries and delegate powers to the positions within those ministries.
 5. Acts may codify punishments.
 6. Acts may declare a ministry as an administrator of its contents.
+7. Acts may create rules or goals that ministries can take appropriate or defined actions to work towards.

 #### Paragraph 2: Act Structure